Tay Kak Sie Temple

 Tay Kak Sie Temple (大覺寺 (大觉寺, Dà jué sì)) is a Taoist temple located at Jalan Gang Lombok, Semarang.
 The temple was established in 1746.
-This was originally only to worship the Goddess of Mercy, Guan Yin.
-This pagoda later developed into a large temple which also worshipped many Taoist Deities.
+This was originally only to worship the goddess of mercy, Guan Yin.
+This pagoda later developed into a large temple which also worshipped many Taoist deities.

-Tay Kak Sie name written on the signboard at the entrance of a large temple, with the record year of the reign of Emperor Dao Guang (Too Kong in Hokkien language) 1821-1850 of the Qing Dynasty is a name that means "Temple of Supreme Consciousness".
+Tay Kak Sie name written on the signboard at the entrance of a large temple, with the record year of the reign of Emperor Dao Guang (Too Kong in the Hokkien language) 1821-1850 of the Qing dynasty is a name that means "Temple of Supreme Consciousness".

-List of Deities
+List of deities

-Tay Kak Sie pagoda has a host of Deities and the main Deity is the goddess Kwan Im Pho Sat.
-Moreover, Tay Kak Sie temple is the largest temple (in the sense of many Deities) in the city of Semarang.
+Tay Kak Sie pagoda has a host of deities and the main deity is the goddess Kwan Im Pho Sat.
+Moreover, Tay Kak Sie temple is the largest temple (in the sense of many deities) in the city of Semarang.
 Deities worshiped in this temple include: